noellimx/golila/README.md

 Go to custom scripts if existing database is used (update to latest migration only).

 - `./dev.sh` Ensure psql local or remote service has been started.

-Recreate an empty database, migrate and seed data.
+Recreates an empty database, migrate and seed data.

 Custom scripts: